 We don’t need _ValidationscriptsPartial.cshtml

-anymore so be sure to remove that one from your repository:
+anymore, so be sure to remove that one from your repository:

 $ rm Views/Shared/_ValidationScriptsPartial.cshtml

-If you’re consistent about adding defer
+If you’re consistently adding defer

 section inside _Layout